-Every other year since 2005 the American Bar Association ("ABA") has released its Private Target Mergers and Acquisitions Deal Point Studies (the "ABA studies").
-The ABA studies examine purchase agreements of publicly available transactions involving private companies that occurred in the year prior to each study (and in the case of the 2017 study, including the first half of 2017).
-These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the average transaction value within the 2017 study was \$176.3 million.
+Every other year since 2005 the American Bar Association has released the ABA studies.
+The ABA studies examine publicly available purchase agreements of transactions involving private companies.
+These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the median transaction value within the 2019 study was \$145 million.

-The ABA studies show a relatively steady increase in the presence of materiality scrape provisions from 2004 through 2016-2017.
+The ABA studies show a relatively steady increase in the presence of materiality scrape provisions from 2004 through the last study.
 Most private company M&A deal points have relatively stable usage and trends in any direction usually are slow and incremental, particularly if relating to a deal point that has meaningful impact on risk allocation as between buyer and seller.
-The shift in practice norms for material scrapes over the 12+ years covered by the ABA studies is, in that context, therefore remarkable.
+The shift in practice norms for materiality scrapes over the 14+ years covered by the ABA studies is, in that context, therefore remarkable.

-In the 2005 study, only 14% of the reported deals had materiality scrapes, but by 2017 that mix had flipped, so that only 15% of transactions did not have a materiality scrape.
+In the 2005 study, only 14% of the reported deals had materiality scrapes, but by 2019 that mix had completely changed.
+In the last ABA study, 93% of reported transactions included a materiality scrape.

-As indicated above, a somewhat compromise position between buyer is to allow for a single materiality scrape.
-Using the example representation above, that "the target company is not party to any material litigation," this compromise position would mean that: (a) materiality would not be scraped in determining whether a breach had occurred so that non-material litigation would not trigger a breach; but (b) materiality would be scraped in determining the losses or damages resulting from that breach (i.e., damages would not be limited to whether or not they were material).
+As indicated above, a somewhat compromise position between buyer and seller is to allow for a single materiality scrape.
+Using the litigation representation example, above, that "the target company is not party to any material litigation," this compromise position would mean that: (a) materiality would not be scraped in determining whether a breach had occurred, so that non-material litigation would not trigger a breach; but (b) materiality would be scraped in determining the losses or damages resulting from that breach (i.e., damages would not be limited to whether or not they were material).

 The common criticism of this compromise is that it offers very little to the buyer seeking the materiality scrape in the first instance.
 Most lawyers would assert that a materiality qualifier in a party's representation qualifies the representation only and, absent specific language to the contrary, has no direct bearing on calculating damages once the representation is breached.
 In other words, scraping materiality from damages calculation simply states the obvious, reflecting what would happen under normal contract principles, and therefore provides little or nothing to the party seeking a materiality scrape.

 The real focus of the materiality scrape, and where it has substantive impact, is on the determination of a breach of the representation qualified by materiality, not on resulting damages.
-More recently buyers and sellers appear to have adopted this view and have not limited materiality scrapes to damage calculations.
+More recently buyers and sellers appear to have adopted this view and have generally disfavored limiting materiality scrapes to damage calculations.